shield02/alx-low_level_programming/0x0F-function_pointers/README.md

 + 3-op_functions.c - Script that performs addition, subtractio, multiplication, division, and modulo operation
 + 3-main.c - Script that performs the main calculation
++ 100-main_opcodes.c - Script that prints opcodes of it own